Jonathunky/everycase/pages/support.md

 #### Becoming a site sponsor

-If whatever you're doing is cool, I'd be happy to display a static ad for your business.
+If whatever you're doing is really cool, I'd be happy to display a static ad for your business.

 ---